-2.1 Apprehension of Bias
+3.1 Apprehension of Bias

-In considering the application, the Hearing Board is acting as a decision-making tribunal.
+In any of the hearing scenarios listed in Table 1 above, the Hearing Board is acting as a decision-making tribunal.
 The tribunal is to act fairly.
-Under general principles of administrative law relating to the duty of fairness, the tribunal is obliged not only to avoid any bias but also to avoid the appearance or apprehension of bias.
+Under general principles of administrative law relating to the duty of fairness, the tribunal is obliged not only to avoid any bias but also to avoid the appearance or reasonable apprehension of bias.
 The following are three examples of steps to be taken to avoid apprehension of bias where it is likely to arise.